snap-stanford/miner-data/Utils/README.txt

                          full_crossnet_file.
 --skip_missing_ids       Flag; If any of the ids in the input tsv do not have snap ids (which are fetched from
                          the src and dst files), skip the line and continue parsing the data.
+--src_mode_filter        The name of a function in utils.py that should be applied to the source node id in
+                         in the input file before using it to look up the snap id in the src_file.
+Defaults to None.
+--dst_mode_filter        The name of a function in utils.py that should be applied to the destination node id in
+                         in the input file before using it to look up the snap id in the dst_file.
+Defaults to None.

 Example usage:
 Creating files for genes-function relationships using GeneOntology: